What is Sustainable Architecture?

 What Makes Architecture Sustainable?

-Sustainable architecture is enduring, resilient, and reduces its carbon emissions through sustainable building materials and on-site renewable energy generation.
+It is enduring, resilient, and reduces its carbon emissions through sustainable building materials and on-site renewable energy generation.
 It is also concerned with improving building occupants’ mental and physical well-being through architectural design.
 Sustainable architecture is a growing focus that protects both earth’s ecosystem and the people who inhabit it.
+Not to mention its positive effects on climate change.

 Sustainable Architecture Best Practices